utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

   - type: link
     name: "Postman Interceptor: The Next Generation View Source for The API Economy"
     url:  "https://blog.postman.com/postman-interceptor-the-next-generation-view-source-for-the-api-economy/"
 ---

-Postman Interceptor is a Chrome extension that acts as a browser companion to the Postman desktop app.
-Interceptor enables you to capture network requests and cookies directly from a Chrome browser.
+Postman Interceptor is a browser extension that acts as a companion to the Postman desktop app.
+Interceptor enables you to capture network requests and cookies directly from a web browser.

-Once Interceptor is running in Chrome, you can start a debug session, which is a time-bound session of traffic capture.
+Once Interceptor is running in your browser, you can start a debug session, which is a time-bound period of traffic capture.
 You can start, pause, and stop an interceptor debug session, then later start another one.
 Each debug session is logged in the **History** tab, and displays the total session time and all traffic captured.
 From the logged session, you can send requests and responses to a collection and save cookies to the Postman cookie jar.

-> You can also use Postman Interceptor to automatically sync cookies from a Chrome browser to the Postman cookie jar.
+> You can also use Postman Interceptor to automatically sync cookies from a web browser to the Postman cookie jar.
 Learn more about [syncing cookies](/docs/sending-requests/capturing-request-data/syncing-cookies/).

 ## Contents